 It is your responsibility to check your seniority!!
 If you find a discrepancy you must address it within the timelines of your Collective Agreement.
 Look to the article about seniority and the article about filing a grievance.
-Please contact your Employer or the union Executive Administrator regarding discrepancies.
+Please contact the union Executive Administrator regarding discrepancies.
+You will need to be clear and have documentation to support an inquiry.

 Union Dues are a percentage of your regular earnings.
 Dues are deducted by the employer and forwarded to the union.
-As of 2020, CUPE Local 5167 is paying the lowest dues of 1.53% (there has been no increase in over a decade) plus \$2.00 per pay for the defense fund.
+As of 2020, CUPE Local 5167 is paying the lowest dues of 1.53% (there has been no increase in over a decade) plus \$2.00 per week for the defense fund.

 We are required to pay affiliation fees to CUPE National and CUPE Ontario.
-We send over a million dollars a year to CUPE National and under \$100k to CUPE Ontario.
+We send over a million dollars a year to CUPE National and approximately \$80k a year to CUPE Ontario.

-Union dues pay for affiliation fees, full time officers, union leaves for members, union education for members, office administration, etc. The additional deduction per week is directed to the defense fund, which is used in the event of strike aversion, grievance and arbitration costs.
+Union dues pay for affiliation fees, full time officers, union leaves for members, union education for members, office administration, etc. The additional deduction per week is directed to the defense fund, which is used in the event of strike aversion, grievances and arbitration costs.
 The greater the resources we have the better bargaining position the union is in.